 As detailed above, the list of customer data that companies can collect and store is long.
-From identity, to descriptive, quantitative and qualitative data, companies can easily end up collecting and storing multiple hundred (if not thousands) of data points on every single one of their customers and prospective users.
-On top of that, the number SaaS tools that today's companies use to power their operations is increasing year after year.
+From identity, to descriptive, quantitative and qualitative data, companies can easily end up collecting and storing multiple hundreds (if not thousands) of data points on every single one of their customers and prospective users.
+On top of that, the number of SaaS tools that today's companies use to power their operations is increasing year after year.
 Using a data warehouse to gather and organize this data in one place, to create a single source of truth, is therefore not only practical, but essential.

 Besides becoming your company's single source of truth, the data warehouse can provide a ton of value.
 Coupled with the right tools, it can become the source of data activation.
-Weld is one of those tools – it lets you connect your data warehouse (whether it'd be BigQuery, Snowflake or other) to the business tools your team uses every day.
+Weld is one of those tools – it lets you connect your data warehouse (whether that's BigQuery, Snowflake or another) to the business tools your team uses every day.
 This allows you to have the important customer information in the right places – and lets you act proactively and in a timely manner on important customer interactions.